JustinSainton/Laika/readme.md

 == Screenshots ==

-1. Laika adds a simple dedication to your admin's footer
+1. Jaika adds a simple dedication to your admin's footer
-2. Laika is part of the App Store!
+2. Jaika is part of the App Store!

 == Changelog ==

+= 1.3 =

+* Laika emerges, like a Phoenix from the ashes, as Jaika

 = 1.2 =